 FAQ

 Can I mix the two lines?
-Yes, they are complementary and can be mixed or rotated safely.
+Yes, they are complementary and can be mixed or rotated safely; just keep the overall calorie and treat budget steady so body condition doesn't drift.

 In summary, both Wellness Core and Complete Health offer high-quality, natural nutrition.
 Choose Wellness Core if your cat needs a high-protein, grain-free diet or has specific grain sensitivities.
 Opt for Complete Health if you want premium natural quality and balanced nutrition at a more accessible price point for a healthy adult cat.
 Regardless of your choice, Wellness remains a top-tier option for feline health.